Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 Characterie is the oldest English shorthand system in existence.
 It is founded on a completely separate principle than any other system, where you first select a synonym, antonym, or a category the word belongs to from a list of approximately 500 words, and then writes a special symbol for that word along with the first letter or two of the original word.

-Based upon this, I assumed that it would be much briefer than it is, and also that it would have much higher error rates.
+Based upon this, I assumed that it would be briefer than it is, and also that it would have much higher error rates.
 I was shocked to see it instead seems to have error rates on-par with highly optimized systems like Gregg Simplified!
 Had I not created the dictionary laboriously myself checking each word by hand (which took me a few minutes), I would doubt the result, however I am absolutely certain these representations are reasonable.

 I'm not going to sugar-coat it: Characterie is one of the worst systems on the chart, but I still find its performance surprising!
 A great showing for a system created fully without any known president.